Sital K Motwani: Career

-In the new business environment in India, Mr. Sital continues to be active in promoting increased trade with and investments in India by overseas Indians.
-He is an active member of the ambitious IndusInd group led by several prominent NRIs and persons of Indian origin to channel capital and business expertise from Sindhi businessmen all over the world into India.
+In the new business environment in India, Sital continued to be active in promoting increased trade with and investments in India by overseas Indians.
+He was active member of the ambitious IndusInd group led by several prominent NRIs and persons of Indian origin to channel capital and business expertise from Sindhi businessmen all over the world into India.

-Another activity to which Mr. Sital devotes considerable time and attention is the editing and publishing of the monthly magazine, The Indian – voice of 10 million overseas Indians those days today a 25-million-strong community – for the past 40 years.
-The magazine serves as a vehicle for the views and aspirations of the millions of Indians living outside India and keeps them in touch with developments in various overseas Indian communities as well as in India.
-The journal, as the mouthpiece and reflection of the aspirations of the overseas Indians, help preserve the correct image, not only of those overseas but also of those from India.
+Another activity to which Sital devoted considerable time and attention was the editing and publishing of the monthly magazine, The Indian – voice of 10 million overseas Indians in those days – for 40 years.
+The magazine served as a vehicle for the views and aspirations of the millions of Indians living outside India and kept them in touch with developments in various overseas Indian communities as well as in India.
+The journal, as the mouthpiece and reflection of the aspirations of the overseas Indians, helped preserve the correct image, not only of those overseas but also of those from India.

-Since last few years Mr. Sital has been devoting much of his time doing research on the overseas Indian community settled all over the globe, compiling the list of Indian firms in different regions and writing profiles on successful Indian entrepreneurs.
-He has so far published 7 regional publications – Indians in Southeast Asia; Indians in Middle East & Africa; Indians in North & South America; Indians in Australasia & the Far East; Indians in the Gulf, the Middle East & the Indian Ocean; Indians in Europe; Indians in Africa; 100 Global Indian Entrepreneurs & Achievers.
-He is currently in the process of compiling "Overseas Indians Extraordinaire – A Who's Who of Select NRIs".
+Sital also devoted much of his time doing research on the Indian diaspora settled all over the world, compiling the list of Indian firms in different regions and writing profiles on successful Indian entrepreneurs.
+He published 7 regional publications – Indians in Southeast Asia; Indians in Middle East & Africa; Indians in North & South America; Indians in Australasia & the Far East; Indians in the Gulf, the Middle East & the Indian Ocean; Indians in Europe; Indians in Africa; 100 Global Indian Entrepreneurs & Achievers.
+He was in the process of compiling "Overseas Indians Extraordinaire – A Who's Who of Select NRIs".

-Business
+Positions

-He holds the following positions in his business world.
+He held the following positions in his business world: